LelsersLasers/HouseOfCards/README.md

     - Auto reload is enabled if you run out of cards
 - Reset after death: R
 - Pause: escape or p
+- Choose powerup: 1, 2, 3 or left click

 ## TODO